TeamUlysses/ulx/ulx_readme.txt

 	* [FIX] XGUI: Server error in some cases when sorting bans by Unban Date after a new ban has been added.
 	* [FIX] XGUI: Right-clicking an advert group and renaming it was broken.
 	* [CHANGE] MOTD now uses DHTML (Awesomium framework).
+	* [CHANGE] MOTD configuration changes and new "motdurl" CVAR.
+	* [CHANGE] Data files are now injected from a Lua script rather than included directly, in order to be Workshop-friendly.
 	* [CHANGE] Hook calls to match ULib's new format.
 	* [CHANGE] ULX convar updates will now append an entry to data/config.txt if it is not defined in the file.
 Previously, these changes would not be saved.
 	* [CHANGE] You can now spectate another player while spectating someone else.